BLT 2/5 Embarks for Spring Patrol

-An Assault Amphibious Vehicle with Battalion Landing Team, 2nd Battalion, 5th Marines, approaches the well deck of the amphibious transport dock ship USS Green Bay (LPD 20), Feb.
+Marines with Battalion Landing Team, 2nd Battalion, 5th Marines, 31st Marine Expeditionary Unit have embarked onto the USS Green Bay (LPD 20) as part of their regularly-scheduled patrol of the Pacific region from White Beach, Okinawa, Japan Feb.
 1, 2017.

 BLT 2/5 is the ground component of the 31st MEU Marine Air-Ground Task Force.
-The 31st MEU is the Marine Corps’ only continuously forward-deployed MEU, a combined-arms, sea-based MAGTF, with a compliment of air-ground-logistics assets to sustain itself from the sea for the rapid accomplishment of any mission or to pave the way for follow-on force.
-The USS Green Bay departed Okinawa with elements of the 31st MEU for a regularly scheduled patrol of the Indo-Asia-Pacific region.
-(U.S. Navy photo by Mass Communication Specialist 1st Class Chris Williamson/Released)
+The 31st MEU is the Marine Corps’ only continuously forward-deployed MEU, a combined-arms, sea-based MAGTF, with a compliment of air-ground-logistics assets to sustain itself from the sea for the rapid accomplishment of any mission or to pave the way for follow-on forces.

+During patrols of the Indo-Asia Pacific region, the 31st MEU engages partner nations to sustain theater security and continue integrated bilateral training, furthering cohesion between our militaries.

+For more information on the mission and history of the 31st MEU, contact 31st MEU Public Affairs Officer, Capt.
+Jennifer Giles, at Jennifer.Giles@usmc.mil or visit the unit’s websites at www.31stmeu.marines.mil/, or www.facebook.com/31stMEU.

 |Date Taken: